Last updated 2-4-2023 – after release of Beta 2.7.11

 Firecapture has a whole range of keyboard shortcuts to easily switch features on or adjust settings.
 Some are set by default (but can be changed), but many others can be set up by yourself.
 Keyboard shortcuts like this make it so quick and easy to perform specific actions when you are using a laptop in the dark with cold fingers and a dewy scroll pad.

-My most often used keyboard shortcuts are:
+The most often used keyboard shortcuts which I have set up on my laptop are:

 - Up/down arrows to change gain

 - Esc to end capture

 - X to switch on/off ADC tuning tool

 - V to switch on audible histogram

 - Cntrl + page up/down to alter size of cut-out

 - M to toggle between ROI and full frame

 To set up a new shortcut, access the shortcuts menu via System/Shortcuts, pick which key or combination of keys you want associated with the action then click on the action box alongside it.
 Finally pick the feature you want to associate with those keys from the drop down list that appears.

 For reference below you will see a complete list of keyboard shortcuts that you can add.
 This is a slightly different listing that the complete listing for the options available for toolbar buttons shown above: